staeglis/HPOlib2/hpolib/container/README.md

 There is also an modified example.
 To run it you need an actual git snapshot of ConfigSpace.
 Also you need Pyro4.
 On Ubuntu you can install it with
 * sudo apt install pyro4 python3-pyro4 -y
+You can run the example with
+* python3 example.py